 zest of 1 lemon and 1 lime

-6 cloves garlic (
+6 cloves garlic (skins left on)

 2 1-inch pieces of fresh ginger, peeled and chopped